 Refined sugar was practically nonexistent in the human meal plan until recent times.
 Today, the over-consumption of sugar is the number one cause of the American obesity epidemic.
 While the USDA recommends only 8 teaspoons (32 grams) of added sugar per day, the average American eats approximately 53 teaspoons (212 grams).
 It is loaded into the majority of processed foods, where it lurks in even the most unsuspecting places – breads, sauces, salad dressings, even frozen fruit!
 With 56 names for refined sugar ingredients (including High Fructose Corn Syrup, Corn Syrup or Corn Syrup Solids, Sucrose and Fructose) manufacturers hide this toxic substance throughout ingredients lists to make our food “taste good.”
-A bit funny when natural ingredients are full of nutrition and taste so delicious!
+A bit funny when natural ingredients, like those found in our cold-pressed juices, are full of nutrition and taste so delicious!

 Sugar contributes to a whole host of negative health effects – and we’re not just talking about tooth decay here, but sickness, disease, and even cancer.
-Cutting sugar from your diet can prevent these adverse effects, contributing to not only a smaller waistline but a longer, better quality of life.
+Choosing to avoid refined sugar can prevent these adverse effects, contributing to not only a smaller waistline but a longer, better quality of life.

 1. Sugar is addictive